Mimetic-Metric-Torsion with induced Axial mode and Phantom barrier crossing: Viable MMT Cosmology with Phantom barrier crossing

-It is also worth examining how the percentage correction $\, -\m (\t)$ varies with the quantity $\,y (t) \equiv \rfraa {Y (t)\!} \Yp \,$, where $\, \Yp \equiv Y(\tp)\,$ --- the present-day value of the fractional correction in the potential, whose specific form, given by Eq.\,(\ref{Y}), makes the cosmic super-acceleration plausible.
-As we see from Fig.\,\ref{Mmt2-fig1}\,(b), the criterion $\, t_{_C} \in \le(t_{_T}, \tp\ri) \,$, and correspondingly the viable range of $\mup$ (for a fixed $\sgp$), could be ascribed to the valid zone of occurence of $y = y_m \,$ --- the point at which $- \m$ is minimized.
-In particular, the above bound $\mup \lesssim 2.367 \,\sgp \,$ holds only for $\, y_m \lesssim 1.05 \,$, thus implying that the $-\m (y)$ variation should be such that the minimum point (or turning point) $y_m$ is reached later than almost the present epoch.
-This is a general condition for the viability of the phantom crossing, not just specific to the choice $\sgp = 0.05$.
-Fig.\,\ref{Mmt2-fig1}\,(b) further illustrates that the phantom regime is {\em non-transient}, i.e. the super-acceleration is ever-lasting (despite slowing down progressively after the minimum point $y_m$ is reached).
-Analytically, this can be attributed to the fact that Eq.\,(\ref{Y}) implies the function $y$ to be approximately equal to $\t^{-1}$.
-Therefore, in the asymptotic limit ($\t \rightarrow \infty$), $y$ tends to vanish, and so does the correction $\m$.
+It is also worth examining how the percentage correction $\, -\m$ varies with the quantity $\,y (t) \equiv \rfraa {Y (t)\!} \Yp \,$, where $\, \Yp \equiv Y(\tp)\,$.
+After all, it is the specific form of the fractional correction in the potential, $Y (t)$, given by Eq.\,(\ref{Y}), which makes the cosmic super-acceleration plausible.
+Now, as we see from Fig.\,\ref{Mmt2-fig1}\,(b), the criterion $\, t_{_C} \in \le(t_{_T}, \tp\ri)$, and correspondingly the viable range of $\mup$ (for a fixed $\sgp$), could be ascribed to the valid zone of occurence of $y = y_m \,$, i.e. the point at which $- \m$ is minimized.
+In particular, the above bound $\mup \lesssim 2.367 \,\sgp \,$ holds only for $\, y_m \lesssim 1.057 \,$, thus implying that the $-\m (y)$ variation should be such that the minimum point $y_m$ is reached no earlier than an epoch just surpassing the present epoch.
+This is nonetheless a general criterion for the viability of the phantom crossing (not specific to the choice $\sgp = 0.05$).
+Fig.\,\ref{Mmt2-fig1}\,(b) also illustrates the {\em non-transience} of the phantom regime, i.e. the super-acceleration is ever-lasting (although it slows down progressively after reaching $y_m$).
+Analytically, this follows from Eq.\,(\ref{Y}) which implies $y \equiv \rfraa {Y\!} \Yp \approx \t^{-1}$.
+Therefore, $y$ tends to vanish in the asymptotic limit ($\t \rightarrow \infty$), and so does the correction $\m$.

 \no {\bf II.} If, on the other hand, we resort to a fixed value of $\mup$, say a fairly low one ($= 0.05$), then as illustrated in Fig. \ref{Mmt2-fig2}\,(a), and as derived from Eq.\,(\ref{viable-parm}), a realistic phantom barrier crossing requires a lower limit on the parameter $\sgp$, close to (but greater than) $0.02$, for the $\zetp$ and $\t_{_T}$ estimated above.